bertptrs/uni-mir/Project/README.md

 This all can be available on ISSC machines, but requires some setup.
 You can `source environment_issc` to attempt to set this up automatically, or alternatively set this up by hand.

+## Building

+After correctly setting up the environment, all programs can be built by running `make`.
+It is recommended to run this with the `-j` option, in order to speed up the build.

+## Usage

+There are various programs in the final folder:

+- `download` downloads every package meta file from packagist and saves it into the repository.
+It uses caching to speed up the download when refreshing the index, and has no harmful side effects when run multiple times.

+- `indexer` creates the actual index of the packages.
+It can be run multiple times, but when you do, you should run `dedup` in order to clean up the repository.

+- `dedup` removes duplicates from all indices.
+Unfortunately, it is very slow, so if temporary absense of the index is not a problem, I recommend deleting the indixes (repository 1 and up) and then building them again.

+- `pagerank` finally computes the pagerank of all packages for ranking purposes.
+Running this multiple times is idempotent.

+All of these programs take an optional parameter: the location of the data repository, which defaults to "data" in the current working directory.
+The directory is assumed to exist and is created by the Makefile by default.
+Building the index is done by running (in order):

+1. download
+2. indexer
+3. pagerank

+The resulting index is about 2.6 GiB.